 "Oh!"
 I say.
 The gentleman takes my shock personally, assuming he misspoke.
 He ushers a co-worker to assist us both.

 I'd recently had a conversation with a pregnant friend about the benefits of placenta consumption.
-I had never heard of giving dogs placentas as a general supplement or treat, or of anyone consuming a placenta that was not their own.
+I had never heard of giving dogs this as a general supplement or treat, or of anyone consuming it, that was not their own.

 "Whose placenta is that?
 I asked.

-I knew I'd never get a placenta cookie past customs, so I moved on.
+I knew I'd never get this cookie past customs, so I moved on.

-Among the most popular items for sale were clothing and carriers.
+Among the most popular pet items for sale were pet clothing and dog carriers.
 But, I know what type of clothing and carriers you're thinking of.
 This is different.

-It's not just cute shirts with cute sayings, or coats and jackets for short-haired dogs to wear in a Montana winter.
+It's not just cute dog shirts with funny sayings or coats and jackets for short-haired dogs to wear in a Montana winter.
 Dogs who are lucky (or unlucky? -- your choice) enough to be Japanese get entire wardrobes.
-I'm talking pants (yes, pants), suspenders, even undergarments.
+I'm talking dog pants (yes, pants), suspenders, even undergarments.
 Seriously, I saw a lacy black petticoat that is meant to be worn under a skirt with a blouse.
 Available in sizes 4XS-Large.

-As I walked around this trade show, observing some of the most curious products ever invented for pets, I couldn't help but compare my own pet-inspired business with these.
+As I walked around this pet trade show, observing some of the most curious pet products ever invented, I couldn't help but compare my own pet-inspired business with these.
 Am I like these people?
 No, surely not.